DavidTWynn/ScriptingExamples/README.md

-# Repo of scripts for making things easier.
-Test these in a lab and work to make them better.
+# Repo of scripts for learning and tinkering with

 Compilation of scripts for working with Cisco and Juniper network gear using Paramiko, Netmiko, and Napalm.